Belgium is wonderful

 In the words of Lonely Planet: “Ghent might just be the best European city you've never thought of visiting, in a country that continues to be criminally overlooked.”
 But let’s not talk about crime and focus on this funky, creative university town with an architecturally diverse setting, cosy and vibrant, inhabited by stubborn and colourful characters.
 When visiting the Saint Bavo Cathedral, beware of the altar piece.
 Several cases of adoration of the Adoration of the Mystic Lamb (Van Eyck brothers, 1432) have been reported.
 In the Belfry next door, you will find the world’s oldest fencing club.
 In 1180 Philippe d’Alsace, Count of Flanders, built the Castle of the Counts in the city centre, modeled after crusaders castles.
 It turned into a courthouse, a prison and a factory.
 Now it is a castle again.
 In the direct neighbourhood you will find different stands selling the cone shaped Ghent candy ‘cuberdon’ or ‘nose’.
 The vendors are known for their quarrels in this highly competitive market.
 If you are still around on 14 July, do visit the Gentse Feesten, a 10 day music, theatre and street animation festival.
 Here you will find more information.

 If you are traveling by car, follow any of the following signs: Liège, Lüttich or Luik.
 When traveling by train, your stop is the impressive, white train station designed by Santiago Calatrava.
-Liège is Belgium’s third biggest city in Belgium.
+Liège is Belgium’s third biggest city.
 Nickname: the fervent city (“la cité ardente”).
 As it was the capital of the prince-bishopric of Liège for about ten centuries (8th until 18th), is has a rich medieval (and military) history.
 In the 16th century, it emerged as the center of metal and in particular weapons industry.
 Lots of wars imply lots of weapons, and wealth for the region of Liège – to the extent they developed their own Liège baroque style.
 Still today it hosts Europe’s largest exporter of military small arms, FN Herstal, which is fully owned by the Walloon government.
 For those who like running up stairs: the 374 steps of the Montagne de Bueren take you up to the Citadel.
 You have to cross the river Meuse to find out all about Tchantchès and the typical Liège puppet theatre.
 Some classical music trivia to end with: both César Franck and Eugène Ysaÿe were born here.
 For more information, click here.

 European Capital of Culture 2015, Mons is a dynamic city with a rich heritage located close to the French border and at the center of the largest mining and industrial region of Belgium.
 In April 1893 the first general strike in Belgium (and according to some historians, in Europe) was called by the Belgian Labour Party to pressure the government to introduce universal male suffrage in elections.
 It was called under the pressure of the miners of the Mons region.
 At the main square you find the 15th century gothic town hall and a monkey statue in front of it.
 It is unclear what the monkey is doing there, but patting it on the head apparently brings luck.
 Every year Mons celebrates Doudou, a procession, the descent and the uprising of the shrine of Sainte-Waudru and Lumeçon, a one hour battle of Saint George with the dragon.
 Other must sees are Belgium’s only baroque belfry and the Brabant gothic collegiate church Sainte-Waudru.
 For 20th and contemporary art fans, a visit to the BAM is recommended.
 For more information,please click here.